Arm-Examples/CMSIS-Stream-PoC/README.md

 It introduces an additional latency in the system since sometime the scheduling is requiring 2 calls to the source or 2 calls to the sink.

 This is handled thanks to the `ADC` / `DAC` nodes that are connected to the interrupt handler through queues.
-The depth of the queue is controlled by `AUDIO_QUEUE_DEPTH` in the file `globalCGSettins.h`.
+The depth of the queue is controlled by `AUDIO_QUEUE_DEPTH` in the file `globalCGSettings.h`.
 This value must be coherent with the generated scheduling to avoid overflow or underflow in the sources / sinks.

 This latency can be analyzed by using a compute graph doing nothing (`adc` connected directly to the `dac`) and using the square signal generator in the toolbox.